 Car with manual transmission

-The manual transmission which is also known as the gearbox is a standard transmission.
-It is also called a stick shift or simply a stick as well as the gearbox.
+The manual transmission, also known as the gearbox, is a standard transmission.
+It is also called a stick shift or simply a stick, as well as the gearbox.
 The transmission system is used in motor vehicle applications.

 Car with manual transmission